 See also mixture models, probabilistic deep learning, directed graphical models, other probability metrics.
 Intuitive connection with differential privacy of posterior sampling?
 DNZM13

 Possibly related: Data summarisation via inducing sets or coresets.
 Bounded Memory Learning?
 To mention: Bayesian likelihood principle, Pitman–Koopman–Darmois theorem.

 Sufficient statistics in exponential families

-Famously, Maximum Likelihood estimators of exponential family models are highly compressible, in that these have sufficient statistics - these are low-dimensional functions of the data which characterise all the information in the complete data with respect to the parameter estimates.
-Many models and data sets and estimation methods do NOT have this feature, even parametric models with very few parameters.
+Famously, Maximum Likelihood estimators of exponential family models are highly compressible, in that these have sufficient statistics - these are low-dimensional functions of the data which characterise all the information in the complete data, with respect to the parameter estimates.
+Many models and data sets and estimation methods do not have this feature, even parametric models with very few parameters.

 This can be a PITA when your data is very big and you wish to get benefit from that, and yet you can't fit the data in memory; The question then arises – when can I do better?
 Can I find a “nearly sufficient” statistic, which is smaller than my data and yet does not worsen my error substantially?
 Can I quantify this nearness to the original?